vEnhance/1802/src/vecfield.typ

 Don't worry, we'll take @fig-int-chart-stokes apart one piece at a time over the rest of the semester.

-- First, I'll tell you how to compute each of grad, curl, div in @sec-gcd.
+- In @sec-gcd, I'll tell you how to compute each of grad, curl, div.
-  This section has no integration in it.
+  This section has no integration in it, so if you hate integration, you'll like this section.
-- Second, I'll talk about work, and how it's computed.
+- I'll start talking about work in @sec-work.
-  I'll also

-  (Actually we defined the first one already, so it's just curl and div.)
-- Third, I'll tell you how grad, curl, and div interact, using the _generalized Stokes' theorem_.
-  Generalized Stokes' theorem is generally concerned the main tourist attraction of the 18.02 syllabus.
+  I'll define it, and then I'll show you how it ties in to the fundamental theorem of calculus (which are some of the cases of generalized Stokes' theorem).
+- Then @sec-flux will define flux.
+  This will let us talk about the rest of the cases of generalized Stokes' theorem.

 == [EXER] Exercises